jmhnilbog/FoundryVTT-Module-Template-Hotswap/README.md

 - Rename the references to module.ts in webpack.config.js file.
 (Line 26)
 - Fill in module.json with actual information.
 - run: npm run build
-- Create a symantic link between the dist/ folder to a module folder in FoundryUser/Data/modules/[MODULE_NAME]
+- Create a symantic link between the dist/ folder to a module folder in the foundry data modules directory[MODULE_NAME]
 --	Instructions (for windows)
---	Open a command prompt and navigate to FoundryUser/Data/modules
---	Run: mklink /D MODULE_NAME [DEVELOPMENT_PATH]/dist
+--	Open a command prompt and navigate to the foundry data modules directory --	Run: mklink /D MODULE_NAME [DEVELOPMENT_PATH]/dist

 A note on typescript, it is completely optional and if you do not wish to use then rename any .ts files and their references to .js.